-Rosecrans Baldwin is the author of Paris, I Love You But You’re Bringing Me Down (GQ’s Best Books of 2012) and You Lost Me There (New York Times Book Review Editors’ Choice, NPR’s Best Books of 2010, TIME and Entertainment Weekly’s Best Books of Summer 2010).
-His next novel, The Last Kid Left, is forthcoming from MCD/FSG in June 2017.
+Rosecrans Baldwin is the author of three books: The Last Kid Left (NPR's Best Books of the Year); Paris, I Love You But You’re Bringing Me Down (GQ’s Best Books of of the Year); and You Lost Me There (The New York Times Book Review Editors’ Choice).
+His next book, a work of creative nonfiction about Los Angeles County, is forthcoming from MCD x Farrar, Straus and Giroux.

-A MacDowell fellow, Rosecrans has taught creative writing at the University of North Carolina at Chapel Hill and Duke University’s Center for Documentary Studies.
-He was an author-in-residence at Miami Dade College’s Miami Writers Institute in 2013.
-Rosecrans and his wife and screenwriting partner Rachel Knowles live in Los Angeles, California.
-He has nothing to do with his Wikipedia page.
+A MacDowell fellow, Rosecrans has taught fiction writing at the University of North Carolina at Chapel Hill, nonfiction writing at Duke University’s Center for Documentary Studies, and he was an author-in-residence at Miami Dade College’s Miami Writers Institute.
+He doesn’t vouch for his Wikipedia entry, but this Longform interview is pretty accurate.